seanpmaxwell/Typescript-Best-Practices/README.md

     - index.ts/
   - routes/
     - util/
-      - Authenticator.ts // A modular-script that would never be used outside of routes/
+      - Authenticator.ts // A modular-object script that would never be used outside of routes/
     - UserRoutes.ts
     - LoginRoutes.ts
   - types/